 Rise and fate of genetic variation

-The project deals with fundamental evolutionary questions such as how genetic variation is introduced into individuals and populations.
+This project deals with fundamental evolutionary questions such as how genetic variation is introduced into individuals and populations.
 In addition, we aim to answer more general questions about basidiomycete biology, such as the moment of germline definition, the prevalence of monokaryons and dikaryons in nature, among other things.